 ECN+STP Forex Brokers

 STP is derived from Straight Through Processing and this type of Forex Brokers operates in a Non-Dealing Desk environment.
-An STP Forex broker basically operates the same way as an ECN broker does, but the only difference is that it’s processing your orders in a more efficient way.
+An STP Forex broker operates the same way as an ECN broker does, but the only difference is that it’s processing orders in a more efficient way.
 Unlike an ECN broker, an STP broker can also act like a Market Maker if your order cannot be executed in the Interbank market.
 This will ensure that your order will not get re-quotes and you will almost certainly you’ll get your order filled.

 The main disadvantage of an STP Forex Broker is that you’ll receive dynamic (varying) spreads that connected to market volatility and available liquidity.